 By Stephen Rich

-Mutual of America Capital Management LLC explores key factors affecting the financial markets and economy in the United States and across the globe as a result of the COVID-19 pandemic.
+Mutual of America Capital Management LLC examines some key reasons behind the dramatic rebound in the financial markets and explores the issues affecting the economy in the United States and across the globe, including the ongoing impact of the COVID-19 pandemic.

 Stephen Rich is the President and CEO of Mutual of America Capital Management LLC.